-We know that there is a direct rela-

-tionship between home ownership and
+We know that there is a direct relationship between home ownership and wealth accumulation in this country.
 Yet, one in three Americans continue to live in a home that the head of household does not own.
 The rest of us live in our own homes.
 We call that percentage the homeownership rate and it has hovered around 66% for several years.
-The principal factor wealth accumulation in this country.
+The principal factor